 > student handbook us edition

-- Either the student or the school may arrange distribution; students who do not wish to have films/tapes distributed may veto distribution.
+- Either the student or New York Institute of Technology may arrange for distribution; students who do not wish to have the Media Project distributed may veto distribution.

-- The school will decide whether or not to put its name on a given film or tape.
+- New York Institute of Technology will decide whether or not to put its name on a given Media Project.

-- Distribution deals, whether arranged by the school or by the student, must be approved and signed by the dean of the appropriate academic school.
+- Distribution deals, whether arranged by New York Institute of Technology or by the student, must be approved and signed by the Provost.

-- Films/tapes may be distributed only after a faculty advisor has made sure that all necessary clearances have been obtained by the student(s).
+- Media Projects may be distributed only after a faculty advisor has made sure that all necessary clearances have been obtained by the student(s).

-- The student and the college each has a right to prints (e.g. copies) at cost as such prints are needed for NYIT or student use; such prints may not be rented or sold.
+- The student and the university each has a right to copies at cost; such copies may not be rented or sold.